u10int/URBMediaFocusViewController/README.md

 In most cases, you would present `URBMediaFocusViewController` from your app's key window, which is the default implementation.
 However, in some cases you may want to present your `URBMediaFocusViewController` view from a specific view controller.
 You can provide a parent view controller in those cases, and the `URBMediaFocusViewController` instance will be added on top of that controller's view:

 	[self.mediaFocusController showImageFromURL:url fromView:self.thubmnailView inViewController:self];

+The component will automatically detect if a loaded remote image is a GIF and properly animate it once it appears if so.
+You can also use the following built-in category methods to provide your own animated GIF image when displaying images that are local to your project:

+	+ (UIImage *)urb_animatedImageWithAnimatedGIFData:(NSData *)data;
+	+ (UIImage *)urb_animatedImageWithAnimatedGIFURL:(NSURL *)url;

 ## Customization